-A network operating system (NOS) is a computer operating system system that is designed primarily to support workstation, personal computer, and, in some instances, older terminal that are connected on a local area network (LAN).
-Artisoft's LANtastic, Banyan VINES, Novell's NetWare, and Microsoft's LAN Manager are examples of network operating systems.
-In addition, some multi-purpose operating systems, such as Windows NT and Digital's OpenVMS come with capabilities that enable them to be described as a network operating system.
+A network operating system (NOS) is a computer operating system (OS) that is designed primarily to support workstations, personal computers and, in some instances, older terminals that are connected on a local area network (LAN).
+The software behind a NOS allows multiple devices within a network to communicate and share resources with each other.

 The composition of hardware that typically uses a NOS includes a number of personal computers, a printer, a server and file server with a local network that connects them together.
 The role of the NOS is to then provide basic network services and features that support multiple input requests simultaneously in a multiuser environment.Content Continues Below

 Due to earlier versions of basic operating systems not being designed for network use, network operating systems emerged as a solution for single-user computers.

 - Peer-to-peer network operating systems allow users to share network resources saved in a common, accessible network location.
 In this architecture, all devices are treated equally in terms of functionality.
 Peer-to-peer usually works best for small to medium LANs and is cheaper to set up.

 - Client/server network operating systems provide users with access to resources through a server.
 In this architecture, all functions and applications are unified under one file server that can be used to execute individual client actions regardless of physical location.
 Client/server tends to be most expensive to implement and requires a large amount of technical maintenance.
 An advantage to the client/server model is that the network is controlled centrally, makes changes or additions to technology easier to incorporate.

 Features of network operating systems are typically associated with user administration, system maintenance and resource management functionality.
 This includes:

 - Basic support for operating systems like protocol and processor support, hardware detection and multiprocessing.